Setup, software, connection and accessories under Windows 10 or higher

 --gekko-tune2 60

-This parameter allows the miner to test the originally set clock frequency again after a period of time has expired.
+This parameter allows the miner to test the originally set clock frequency again after a set period of time has elapsed.
 In this example, the miner tests the originally set clock frequency again after 60 minutes.
-To prevent the miner from constantly increasing and decreasing the clock frequency, the parameter can be used with values between 30 and 9999 minutes.
+To prevent the miner from constantly adjusting the clock frequency up and down again, the parameter can be used with values between 30 and 9999 minutes.

-For enhanced support please visit the public support forum on bitcointalk.org or write us a e-mail.
+For further help and support, please take a look at the support forum on bitcointalk.org (in English) or simply send us an e-mail.